WolfSoko/wol-sok-mono/libs/public/ws-thanos/README.md

 # @wolsok/thanos

-An angular directive that vaporizes your DOM Elements like Thanos.
+An angular directive that vaporizes your DOM Elements like Thanos snaps his fingers.
 This library is generated with [Nx](https://nx.dev).

 #### Live Demo: